 c.
 A valid travel insurance policy.
 Riders have confirmed the following Insurers were prompt and efficient and offered large capacity motorcycle cover as part of a comprehensive travel insurance policy.

-If you are unable to show any one of these three documents on arrival in India Nepal or Tibet, you may jeopardise the success of your Tour.
+If you are unable to show any one of these three documents on arrival in India Nepal or Tibet, you may jeopardize the success of your Tour.

 23. Conduct On Tour

-We reserve the absolute right to remove you from the Tour without notice should your behaviour, in our opinion:
+We reserve the absolute right to remove you from the Tour without notice should your behavior, in our opinion:

 b.
 Cause undue damage to motorcycles or places in which we stay.
 In such cases, you will receive no refund.
 We will not tolerate racism.